olof-soderberg/squares.react/README.md

 ### These are some, but not all, considerations in general and about what could have been added or changed

 - I have been focused on backend in my past employments, this is my first project in **React**, and so there can probably be found some "weird" choices and gotchas in the codebase.
+- There is a stutter when you press the buttons.
+Probably easily fixed.
 - Github copilot has been used, often for the worse :D
 - Usage of the streaming endpoint was not implemented.